A new perspective on low-rank optimization: Introduction

-Interestingly, this formulation can be represented using second-order cones \cite{gunluk2010perspective,pilanci2015sparse} and optimized over efficiently using projected subgradient descent \cite{bertsimas2017sparse}.
+Interestingly, this formulation can be represented using second-order cones \cite{gunluk2010perspective,pilanci2015sparse} and optimized over efficiently using projected subgradient descent {\cite{bertsimas2019sparse}}.
 Moreover, it reliably supplies near-exact relaxations for most practically relevant cases of best subset selection \cite{pilanci2015sparse,bertsimas2017sparse}.
-In instances where it is not already tight, one can apply a refinement of the perspective reformulation technique to the term $\Vert \bm{y}-\bm{X}\bm{w}\Vert_2^2$ and thereby obtain the following (tighter but more expensive) relaxation \cite{dong2015regularization}:
+In instances where it is not already tight, one can apply a refinement of the perspective reformulation technique to the term $\Vert \bm{y}-\bm{X}\bm{w}\Vert_2^2$ and thereby obtain the following (tighter {yet} more expensive) relaxation \cite{dong2015regularization}:

-Recently, a class of even tighter relaxations were developed by \citet{atamturk2019rank,han20202x2}.
-As they were developed by considering multiple binary variables simultaneously and therefore do not generalize readily to the low-rank case (where we often have one low-rank matrix), we do not discuss (or generalize) them here.
+Recently, a class of even tighter relaxations were developed by {\citet{atamturk2019rank,han20202x2, frangioni2020decompositions}}.
+As they were developed by considering multiple binary variables simultaneously and therefore do not{, to our knowledge,} generalize readily to the low-rank case (where we often have one low-rank matrix), we do not discuss (or generalize) them here.

 \paragraph{Reduced Rank Regression:} Given $m$ observations of a response vector $\bm{Y}_j \in \mathbb{R}^n$ and a predictor $\bm{X}_j \in \mathbb{R}^p$, an important problem in high-dimensional statistics is to recover a low-complexity model which relates $\bm{X}, \bm{Y}$.
 A popular choice for doing so is to assume that $\bm{X}, \bm{Y}$ are related via $\bm{Y}=\bm{X}\bm{\beta}+\bm{E}$, where $\bm{\beta} \in \mathbb{R}^{p \times n}$ is a coefficient matrix which we assume to be low-rank, $\bm{E}$ is a matrix of noise and we require that the rank of $\bm{\beta}$ is small in order that the linear model is parsimonious \cite{negahban2011estimation}.
 Introducing Frobenius regularization gives rise to the problem: